open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - sioclient_tls.lib - this library includes the Socket.IO C++ client with TLS features.

 # Socket.IO {#section4}
-Socket.IO cpp client is an open source project host on [Github](https://github.com/socketio/socket.io-client-cpp).
+Socket.IO cpp client is an open source project hosted on [Github](https://github.com/socketio/socket.io-client-cpp).

 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
 If you are using secure connections, link your application with sioclient_tls.lib; otherwise, link it with sioclient.lib.

-The sioclient_tls.lib included in release package has been enhanced so it will verify server's certificate.
-If the server is using an invalid certificate, handshake will fail.
-You can also compile Socket.IO lib (v1.6.1) by yourself.
+The sioclient_tls.lib included in release package has been enhanced to verify server's certificate.
+Handshake fails if the server is using an invalid certificate.

 # NAT and firewall traversal {#section5}
 Intel CS for WebRTC Client SDK for C++ fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The rfc5766-turn-server version 3.2.3.6 from https://code.google.com/p/rfc5766-turn-server/ has been verified.

 # Customize signaling channel {#section6}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel for P2P sessions can be customized by implementing `P2PSignalingChannelInterface`.
-We provides a default `P2PSocketSignalingChannel` in sample which works with PeerServer in the release package.
+A default `P2PSocketSignalingChannel` implementation is provided in the sample, which works with PeerServer.

 `PeerClient` implements `P2PSignalingChannelInterfaceObserver` and will be registered into signaling channel, so you can invoke its methods to notify `PeerClient` during your customized signaling channel implementation when a new